Do you know that Gelatin is a good source of nitrogen for plants? To find out many more Gelatin Uses in the Garden, read ahead!

 4. Casting Peat Pots

-You’ll be surprised to know that gelatin is an excellent binding agent, and because of this property, it comes in handy for molding peat pots.
-Wondering how?
-Well, all you need is a hundred percent moist sphagnum peat moss or a ten percent mix of peat moss.
-You can also use sterilized garden soil, a commercial seed germinating mix or compost, combined with peat moss to make the pot.
+Gelatin is also an excellent binding agent, due to this property, it comes in handy for molding peat pots.
+You need is a hundred percent moist sphagnum peat moss or a ten percent mix of peat moss, you can also use sterilized garden soil, a commercial seed germinating mix or compost, combined with peat moss to make the pot.

 Mix the gelatin according to instructions on the package to make a liquid binding concoction.
 Put all the ingredients in a bucket and then pour gelatin concoction over it.
 Blend all the ingredients until you obtain a smooth and viscous mix that sticks together.
 You can mold it into any desired size of a block or pot.